utshomax/postman-docs/src/pages/docs/sending-requests/responses.md

 1. Select **Hide warning**.
 1. Choose a reason for hiding it, then select **Hide**.

-This will turn the warning off for all members of your team, but only for this response.
+This will turn the warning off for all members of your team for this response.

-> To turn a warning off globally for your team, you can [configure your API Security rules](/docs/api-governance/configurable-rules/configuring-api-security-rules/) (available for [Enterprise teams only](https://www.postman.com/pricing/)).
+> To turn a warning off globally for your team, you can [configure your API Security rules](/docs/api-governance/configurable-rules/configuring-api-security-rules/) (available for [Enterprise teams](https://www.postman.com/pricing/)).

 <img alt="Select Hide warning in a security warning" src="https://assets.postman.com/postman-docs/v10/api-response-security-tab-hide-warning-v10.jpg" width="900px"/>